openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-Compilation command for Cangjie code (using the CJNative backend as an example):
+Compilation command for Cangjie code (using CJNative backend as an example):

 ```shell
 cjc -L . -l draw ./main.cj
 ```

-Here, `-L .` indicates that the linker should search the current directory for libraries (assuming `libdraw.so` is present), and `-l draw` specifies the library name.
-By default, this generates an executable named `main`.
-To run the executable:
+Here, `-L .` indicates that the linker should search the current directory for libraries (assuming `libdraw.so` is present in the current directory), and `-l draw` specifies the library name.
+Upon successful compilation, the default output is a binary file named `main`.
+Execute it with:

 ```shell
 LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH ./main
 ```

-Execution results:
+Execution output:

 ```shell
 Draw Point finished.